 he most common types of injuries caused by fall down accidents include fractures of bones that require surgery known as “open reduction with internal fixation.”
 This means that the bones are so badly fractured that in order to “reduce” the fracture major “open” surgery needs to be performed under general anesthesia whereby the fracture is treated via the placement and insertion of hardware.
 The hardware may include material such as metal rods, plates, and screws, in order to help enable the fracture to heal.
 Often the hardware will remain in the victim’s body for the rest of that person’s life.
 Alternatively, other major surgery is often needed in circumstances in which the hardware can and should be removed.
 Also, such injuries often involve “articular” fractures, which is another way of saying that the fracture occurred at a joint (ankle, knee, elbow, wrist, etc.).
 Such articular injuries are notorious for leading to long term pain and discomfort, particularly as it relates to suffering from post-traumatic arthritis.
 More serious injuries including traumatic brain injuries and death also unfortunately may result from a slip and fall or trip and fall accident.

 Does Your Injury Entitle You to Compensation?

-case, the victim must be able to prove at least one of the following:
+Not all individuals who have suffered an injury on another person's property have a valid slip-and-fall lawsuit.
+In order to have a valid case, the victim must be able to prove at least one of the following:

 - The property owner caused or created the hazardous area, leading to the plaintiff's injury.

 - The property owner knew or was informed of the hazardous area.